godotengine/godot-docs/classes/class_scriptcreatedialog.rst

 Description
 -----------

-The ScriptCreateDialog creates script files according to a given template for a given scripting language.
-The standard use is to configure its fields prior to calling a :ref:`popup<class_ScriptCreateDialog_method_popup>`\ () method.
+The ``ScriptCreateDialog`` creates script files according to a given template for a given scripting language.
+The standard use is to configure its fields prior to calling one of the :ref:`Popup.popup<class_Popup_method_popup>` methods.

 ::